montecarlo26/Video-Containers-Codec-Comparison/README.md

 ## Results

 All videos are able to play instantly, decoding time is not a variable.
-Audio has a much smaller impact than video and its compression is more trivial, being a 1-dimensional array of samples, so I didn't bother to benchmark it.
+Audio has a much smaller impact than video, so it wasn't the focus of the benchmark.
 The various codecs can be tweaked but I didn't mess with them for simplicity.
 A video with different dimensions and duration may affect the results.

 * .mp4 is the best middleground.
 License mess with extensions despite initial release in 1999
 * .mpg / .avi MPEG-1 is underrated despite its age.
 Its simple format, fast encoding time, expired patents and decent quality make it desirable.
 Main drawback is file size